MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

     :::image type="content" source="./media/custom-dns-config-images/rhel-dns-2.png" alt-text="Screenshot of resolv.conf file post changing the DNS servers at portal level.":::

-4. Alternatively, run the following command to confirm whether the custom DNS servers are successfully added to the `eth0` network interface.
+4. Alternatively, run the following command to confirm whether the DNS servers are successfully added to the `eth0` network interface.

     ```bash
     sudo systemd-resolve --status